(Updated April 2014)

 Coal supplies are more diverse geographically and less uncertain.
 Uranium is sourced from a still wider variety of countries geographically and politically, which gives it a very high rating in respect to energy security.
 It also comprises a very small part of the cost of power generation, so is a more affordable fuel to stockpile than fossil fuels.

-Nevertheless, uranium's low cost per unit of contained energy and its wide geographical and political availability do not remove all concerns regarding energy security.
+Uranium's low cost per unit of contained energy and its wide geographical and political availability do not remove all concerns regarding energy security.
 Some countries see the prospect of trade restrictions or transport disruptions affecting their security of supply, so seek to maximize not only indigenous sources of uranium (and other fuels) but also the transformation of uranium into reactor fuel – notably enrichment.
 But because so little uranium is needed to produce a large amount of electricity, and a few years supply is easily stockpiled, it is sometimes considered to be effectively an indigenous energy source.

 Stockpiling fuels for electricity generation